-Bartlett was awarded the Yamaha Music Foundation of Europe Schoralship in 2017.
-Following his success in the BBC Young Musician competition, he received support from the Young Classical Artists Trust (YCAT).
-He was the recipient of numerous other prizes and awardsduring his time at the Royal College of Music Junior Department and Purcell School.
+Following Bartlett's success in the BBC Young Musician Competition, he received support from the Young Classical Artists Trust (YCAT).
+He has been the recipient of a numerous prizes and awards including the Gordon Turner Competition, the Angela Bull Competition and several others during his time at the Royal College of Music Junior Department and Purcell School.

 Piano Concerto No.2 in B flat major, Op.19